 For each academic semester, students receive grades for each subject (course) taken.
-The Professional D.P.T. program begins in July.
+The Professional D.P.T. program begins in late June/early July.
 The fall semester generally begins in early September and ends in mid-December.
 The spring semester begins in mid-January and ends in mid-May.